hybrid-lab/PyOpticL_Rubidium_System/README.md

 - `stl/` — Mechanical part models used by the layout (mounts, adapters, etc.).
 - `optomech.py` — Project-specific mechanical and optical component definitions/overrides for PyOpticL.
-- `Adapters/` - 3D\-printable files for the adapters on the boards.
+- `Adapters/` - 3D\-printable files for the adapters on the boards, along with the Rb cell holders.
 - Main script: See the provided Python script (e.g., “PyOpticL_Rubidium_System”) that constructs all boards in FreeCAD using PyOpticL.

 ## Boards